|

 - Hydroelectric power plant: Harnesses the force of water to turn the turbine

-The Principles of Operation
+The Operating Principles

 Types of Power Plants